 The Knock Sensor Diagram

-Location of the Knock Sensor: The knock sensor is attached to the engine block, or at the cylinder head.
+Location of the Knock Sensor: The knock sensor is attached to the engine block or the cylinder head.

 The Working Principle of a Knock Sensor